open2c/pairtools/README.md

 Hi-C molecules.
 - pair flipping and sorting is essential for the processing steps like PCR duplicate removal and aggregation.
-- the vertical tab is used as a field separator because the horizontal tab is already used by sam entries.
-All printable characters can apprear in the PHRED field of sam entries and thus cannot be used as a separator; out of all control characters, the vertical tab is the only remaining unused character with a common escape notation.
 - the exclamation mark "!" is used as a character for unmapped chromosomes because it has a lexicographic sorting order lower than that of "0", good interpretability and no other reserved technical roles.